mcneel/developer.rhino3d.com/content/en/guides/eto/cells/_index.md

 custom_cell = ef.CustomCell()
 custom_cell.CreateCell = create
-# It is VERY important to ConfigureCell
+# It is VERY important to use ConfigureCell
 custom_cell.ConfigureCell = config
 ```